-Emily McGiffin’s Subduction Zone is one of six short-listed finalists for the Association for the Study of Literature & Environment Environmental Creative Writing book award.
+CREATIVE BOOK AWARD WINNER: Emily McGiffin’s Subduction Zone has won the Association for the Study of Literature & Environment Environmental Creative Writing Book Award.

 Judges said of her book: “McGiffin’s poetry startles and provokes, even as it pleases and draws the reader in.
 Impressively, she takes on subject matter as immense as empire – its power over us yet vulnerability to self-destruction – and makes it vivid, personal, and immediate.”